 Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

-The wider word index for the same condition: cold sore, fever blister, oral herpes, herpes labialis, herpes simplex, HSV outbreak, lip blister, mouth ulcer (when on the lip border).
-Search behaviour clusters around "cold sore" by a wide margin, but the underlying virology is the same, and the protocol described below is calibrated against the typical 7 to 10 day natural course of an untreated outbreak.
+500 million people globally carry HSV-1 or HSV-2; roughly 80 percent are asymptomatic and 20 percent develop visible outbreaks at the lip border or other anatomical sites.
+The wider word index for the same condition: cold sore, fever blister, oral herpes, herpes labialis, lip blister.
+The protocol below is calibrated against the typical 7 to 10 day natural course of an untreated outbreak.

 Why Two Products: The Topical and Systemic Layers

 The Labisan Protective Lip Balm handles the topical layer.
 Its full formula is documented in the lip balm formula breakdown.
-The five-active stack (22 percent non-nano zinc oxide, 5 percent graviola fruit extract, manuka oil, oregano oil with carvacrol and thymol, menthol) attacks the surface viral replication and accelerates the local healing process.
+The five-active stack (22 percent non-nano zinc oxide blocking 80 percent of incoming UV at altitude, 5 percent graviola fruit extract, manuka oil with beta-triketones at therapeutic concentration, oregano oil with carvacrol at 60 to 80 percent of the oil weight plus thymol, menthol) attacks surface viral replication and accelerates local healing.
 The supporting layer of astaxanthin, vitamin E, and allantoin handles the antioxidant and tissue-regeneration side.

 The Labisan Graviola Capsules handle the systemic layer.
-The 22:1 water extract from the fruit of Annona muricata delivers the polyphenol, flavonoid, and milder acetogenin fraction through digestion to the circulating immune tissue.
-The fruit vs leaf extract safety post covers why fruit extract specifically is the source tissue for the capsule.
+The 22:1 water extract from the fruit of Annona muricata delivers an 8,000mg bioactive equivalent at the 3-capsule daily baseline (each 500mg capsule equals 11 grams of raw fruit pulp; 3 capsules per day equals 33 grams).
+The polyphenol, flavonoid, and milder acetogenin fraction reaches circulating immune tissue through digestion.
+The fruit vs leaf extract safety post covers why fruit extract specifically is the source tissue for the capsule (leaf concentrates acetogenins at 5 to 20x the density of fruit pulp; the fruit-extract route avoids the chronic-exposure concern of the Caparros-Lefebvre Guadeloupe leaf-tea data).
 The combination is the dual protocol: topical actives on the lesion surface, systemic actives on the immune response surrounding it.

 Case 1: Lips, Male, Alpine Ski Trip Trigger

 Subject: man, late thirties, weather-tanned outdoor complexion.
-Trigger: third day of a ski trip in the Alps.
-Cold dry air, high altitude UV exposure (UV index roughly 30 percent higher than at sea level), tired immune system from sleep debt and physical exertion.
+Trigger: third day of a ski trip in the Alps at 2,500 metres elevation.
+Cold dry air below freezing, UV intensity rising 10 percent per 1,000m of elevation plus 30 to 80 percent snow reflection, sleep debt averaging 4 to 5 hours per night across the trip, sustained physical exertion at 80 percent of max heart rate.
 Stage at day zero: full HSV-1 outbreak, vesicle cluster across the lower lip with visible crusting at the lesion edges and surrounding redness.
 The classic alpine cold sore presentation.

 Protocol: Labisan Protective Lip Balm applied four times per day at four-hour intervals during waking, plus 4 graviola capsules per day (the elevated outbreak dose, see the prevention vs early outbreak post) for the first three days, then back to baseline 3 capsules per day from day three onward.